SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 :warning: We publish **every Thursday**. :warning:

-New issues should be pushed to `master` **before** 12pm Pacific Time, preferrably around 10am if possible.
+New issues should be pushed to `master` **before** 12pm Pacific Time, preferably around 10am if possible.
 Emails are automagically sent via Mailchimp's [RSS-to-Email](https://mailchimp.com/features/rss-to-email/).

 > NOTE: Publishing too late (*at or after* 12pm) will prevent emails from being sent.